rbsathish/amazon_textract/README.md

 	Go to the S3 bucket area.
 Just click on “Services” then “S3”

-	Gives the name “textract-analysis-example” and click on	“Create”.
+	Gives the name “ --- ” and click on	“Create”.